LilianCharlotte/job-application-tracker/README.md

 # application-tracker

-Helps track the job postings you're interested in and all your applications.
+Helps track the job postings you're interested in and all your job applications.